Pixelshot/alpha-blog/README.md

 - This is the Repository for alpha-blog app using Ruby on Rails
-- Created this app for the purpose of configuring Rails with Github
+- Created this simple app for the purpose of configuring Rails with Github